-If you agree to take part, the researcher will contact you to arrange a suitable time to interview you.
+If you agree to take part, the researcher will contact you to arrange a suitable time to interview you or hold a discussion group with you.
 This will take about half an hour.
-Interviews can be done in person or by ace telephone or video call via Cisco Webex at a time and place convenient for you.
-The interviews will be recorded using a Dictaphone/tape recorder.
-The researcher may also make notes during the interviews.
+Interviews/discussion groups can be done in person or by a telephone or video call via MS Teams at a time and place convenient for you.
+The interview/discussion group will be recorded using a Dictaphone/tape recorder.
+The researcher may also make notes during the interview/discussion group.